nokotamustang/OpenGL_and_Vulkan_3D/README.md

     - **_Recommended_** Use the `.bat` files that I have created in my projects for building, compiling, and running the application:

-        So with a terminal run `build release` to create the Cmake build and then `compile release` to compile the executable.
+        So with a terminal run `build development` to create the Cmake build and then `compile development` to compile the executable.
 If you changed where `external` is you need to modify the `build.bat` script to point where you have it relative to your `CmakeLists.txt`.

+        I have added some flags to control what build you are making, so use `debug`, `development`, or `release` as you wish.
+Debug will enable debug flags in the compiler and code will be slower.
+Development is for fast runtime but inside your normal dev environment.
+And release is for when you move the resources to the build to get ready for testing a deployment type environment.

-        If you want to use ninja then use `build release ninja` and `compile release ninja`.
+        If you want to use ninja then use `build development ninja` and `compile development ninja`.

         I also added a `run.bat` file that will run the executable from the correct build directory, for the lazy like me.